Tridentify/AutoExe/README.md

 `exe` also lets the user check whether a specific code block has been executed before.
 The user may also choose to remove a specific log of a code's execution.

 However, the amount of characters in each code block is limited.
 It is recommended to write code such that it only takes up about three quarters of the screen.
-You can also use minified code to allow for more things to be executed.
-(Code can be minified in multiple websites and sources.
-My recommendation is [Minify JS](https://minify-js.com "JS Minifier"))
+You can also use minified code to allow for more things to be executed (code can be minified in multiple websites and sources; my recommendation is [Minify JS](https://minify-js.com "JS Minifier")).

 ## Installation
 AutoExe can be installed into your Bloxd.io world by **copy-pasting the code below into World Code**.